KnapsackPro/knapsack/README.md

     require 'knapsack'
     Knapsack.load_tasks

 Generate time execution report for your spec files.
-Run it on your CI machine.
+Run below command on one of your CI nodes.

     $ KNAPSACK_GENERATE_REPORT=true bundle exec rspec spec

 Commit generated report `knapsack_report.json` into your repository.

-Report should be updated only after you add a lot of new heavy test or you change existing one which causes a big time execution difference between CI nodes.
-Anyway you will get time offset warning at the end of rspec results which reminds you when it's good time to regenerate knapsack report.
+This report should be updated only after you add a lot of new slow tests or you change existing ones which causes a big time execution difference between CI nodes.
+Either way, you will get time offset warning at the end of the rspec results which reminds you when it’s a good time to regenerate the knapsack report.

 ## Setup your CI server